 Have you ever searched on Facebook for traveling groups?
 Spoiler alert: There are LOADS.
 People love to get together and talk about their experiences in foreign countries.
 Use this community feeling in your travel email marketing campaigns.

 According to Bright Local, 91% of 18–34 year olds trust online reviews as much as personal recommendations.
-People want to hear other people’s opinions before making up their mind.
+People want to hear other people’s opinions before making up their minds.

 To gain trust and add a personal touch, add customer reviews to your travel email campaigns.